 Raison d’Être, Mandate, and Role, and Operating Context

 The Department of Public Safety and Emergency Preparedness (PS), also known as Public Safety Canada, plays a key role in discharging the Government's fundamental responsibility for the safety and security of its citizens.
-The Minister of Public Safety and Emergency Preparedness is responsible for the Department.
+The Minister of Public Safety and the President of the Queen’s Privy Council and Minister of Emergency Preparedness are responsible for the Department.

 Legislation governing the Department sets out three essential roles: